-In Minds at Work, David Grebow and Stephen J Gill summarise the position neatly, showing how as the Agricultural Economy gave way to the Industrial Economy work moved from the fields into the cities, and that by the 20th century, work was focused on the mass-production of goods – like food, clothing as well as cars – more and more taking place on assembly lines.
+In their book, Minds at Work, David Grebow and Stephen Gill summarise the position neatly, showing how as the Agricultural Economy gave way to the Industrial Economy work moved from the fields into the cities, and that by the 20th century, work was focused on the mass-production of goods, like food, clothing as well as cars – more and more of which took place on assembly lines.

 However, by the late 20th century there was a change in work – the birth of the Knowledge Economy – an economy in which the production of goods and services was based primarily upon knowledge-intensive activities – undertaken by “knowledge workers”, a term invented by Peter Drucker.

-Today, in the 21st century we are now seeing a number of new forces that are fundamentally transforming the world of work in what is being termed by some as the 4th Industrial Revolution.
-These force are changing the nature of jobs yet again, which means a new reality for both organisations and for individuals.
+Today, in the early 21st century we are now seeing a number of new forces that are fundamentally transforming the world of work in what is being termed by some as the 4th Industrial Revolution.
+These forces are changing the nature of jobs yet again, which means a new reality for both organisations and for individuals.

-Last updated: September 6, 2018 at 9:49 am
+Last updated: November 10, 2018 at 9:16 am